 Last week’s Torah portion contained the signs of tzara’at, and this week’s portion, Metzora (Leviticus 14:1–15:33), provides the details of the purification process for the individual with tzara’at, who is referred to as a metzora.

-Only a Kohen [priest] can inspect the metzora’s symptoms and determine if he is impure from tzara’at.
+Although any qualified individual can inspect the metzora’s symptoms and determine if he is impure from tzara’at, only a Kohen [priest] could issue the final verdict.
 This decision is extremely crucial because the afflicted individual, who caused division through his slanderous talk, is similarly separated from the community for a seven-day quarantine period outside the city, away from other inhabitants.
-After the quarantine period ended, the metzora was reinspected by a Kohen to determine if he was healed and could be pronounced pure or if he needed to remain in isolation (Leviticus 13:24-28).
+After the quarantine period ended, the metzora was reinspected to determine if he was healed and could be pronounced pure or if he needed to remain in isolation (Leviticus 13:24-28).

-Rabbi Menachem Schneerson, of blessed memory, explains why the status of a metzora is determined by a Kohen and not a sage (Laws of Tzara’at Impurity 9:2; Deuteronomy 21:5).
+Rabbi Menachem Schneerson, of blessed memory, explains why the status of a metzora is pronounced by a Kohen and not a sage (Laws of Tzara’at Impurity 9:2; Deuteronomy 21:5).

 Since tzara’at causes a person to be banished from the community while undergoing a purification process, this painful and embarrassing judgment, which ostracizes an individual, can be pronounced only by someone whose decisions are driven by compassion.
 Kohanim are predisposed to love and kindness, because they inherited these predispositions from Aaron, the first High Priest, who our sages say exemplified the motto, “Loving peace and pursuing peace, and loving people and drawing them to the Torah” (Ethics of the Fathers 1:12).